Thomas-Frew/OLAF-Neighbourhood/README.md

 ### Building the Client

-The Client is written in C++, with all dependencies managed by CMake.
+The Client is written in C++, with dependencies managed by CMake.
 To build the client, write the following commands in the project root (`/`):

 ```bash
 mkdir build